How to Fire Someone Professionally: The Ultimate Guide With Scripts

 Another example of a general script would look something like this:

 “Hello, [Name].
-During the previous [time period], we have done several assessments of your work because you consistently weren’t able to meet [business targets].
-Each of those assessments included detailed feedback as well as remarks on what you could improve.
+During the previous [time period], we have done several assessments of your work during our performance reviews because you consistently weren’t able to meet [business targets].
+Each assessment included detailed feedback and remarks on what you could improve.
 Since you weren’t able to progress as quickly as we needed you to, we have decided to let you go.
 Please leave your key fob, badge, and all equipment on your desk by the end of the work day.”

 Script for how to fire someone for poor performance

-Offer more examples of poor performance as well as documentation that illustrates what you’re talking about.
+Offer more examples of performance issues as well as documentation that illustrates what you’re talking about.

 “[Name], I’ve called this meeting with you to let you know that we’ll, unfortunately, have to let you go from the company.
 We’ve raised several issues with you regarding your performance.
 You may remember the evaluations we did on [date and time] and [date and time].
 Unfortunately, the results of our assessments showed that, although you’re a diligent worker, you simply aren’t able to meet our [daily/weekly/monthly goals].

-Your poor performance affects the entire team because other people had to work harder in order to ensure the team meets the overall quota.
+Your poor performance affects the entire team because other people have to work harder to ensure the team meets the overall quota.

 Due to that, we have decided that today will be your last day in the company.
 Your final paycheck will be deposited in your account within [time period].
 You’ll also receive an outline of the reasons for your termination from [HR rep’s name].